ResearchComputing/Documentation/docs/faq.md

 /scratch/summit                         29G        10211G         10240G
 ```

-You can also check the amount of space being used by any directory with the `du -h` command:
+You can also check the amount of space being used by any directory with the `du -sh` command or the directory's contents with the `du -h` command:

 ```
 [janedoe@shas0136 ~]$ du -h /scratch/summit/janedoe/WRF